 The Graduation Powwow celebrates graduating Aboriginal students from high schools across Saskatchewan as well as our U of S graduates.

 Aboriginal Achievement Week

-Each year the University of Saskatchewan hosts Aboriginal Achievement Week to celebrate Aboriginal achievement, reflect on traditions and ceremonies, and connect with the community.
+Each year the University of Saskatchewan hosts Aboriginal Achievement Week (AAW) to celebrate Aboriginal achievement, reflect on traditions and ceremonies, and connect with the community.